Internment of Japanese Americans: Misuse of the term "internment"

 The legal term "internment" has been used in regards to the mass incarceration of Japanese Americans.
 This term, however, derives from international conventions regarding the treatment of enemy nationals during wartime and specifically limits internment to those (noncitizen) enemy nationals who threaten the security of the detaining power.
 The internment of selected enemy alien belligerents, as opposed to mass incarceration, is legal both under US and international law.
 UCLA Asian American studies professor Lane Hirabayashi pointed out that the history of the term internment, to mean the arrest and holding of non-citizens, could only be correctly applied to Issei, Japanese people who were not legal citizens.
 These people were a minority during Japanese incarceration and thus Roger Daniels, emeritus professor of history at the University of Cincinnati, has concluded that this terminology is wrongfully used by any government that wishes to include groups other than the Issei.

 On April 22, 2022, the Associated Press edited its entry for Japanese internment, changing the entry heading to Japanese internment, incarceration, and adding the following wording:Though internment has been applied historically to all detainments of Japanese Americans and Japanese nationals during World War II, the broader use of the term is inaccurate—about two-thirds of those who were relocated were US citizens, and thus could not be considered interns—and many Japanese-Americans find it objectionable.

 It is better to say that they were incarcerated or detained and to define the larger event as the incarceration of Japanese Americans.

-Which term to use
+Terms which were used

-During World War II, the camps were referred to both as relocation centers and concentration camps by government officials and in the press.
+During World War II, government officials and the press referred to the camps as relocation centers and concentration camps.
 Roosevelt himself referred to the camps as concentration camps on different occasions, including at a press conference held on October 20, 1942.
 In 1943, his attorney general Francis Biddle lamented that "The present practice of keeping loyal American citizens in concentration camps for longer than is necessary is dangerous and repugnant to the principles of our government."